-080051 - Athletic Training Grades 9-12 Prerequisite: PE Type of Credit: PE/EL
+080052 - Sports Conditioning A 080053 - Sports Conditioning B Grades 9-12 Prerequisite: PE Type of Credit: PE/EL

-080571 - Health A Grade 10 Prerequisite: none Type of Credit: HE
+080571 - Health A Grade 10 Type of Credit: HE

-080572 - Health B Grade 10 Prerequisite: none Type of Credit: HE Weight training is a semester course which may be taken both semesters.
+080572 - Health B Grade 10 Type of Credit: HE Weight training is a semester course which may be taken both semesters.
 This course is designed for students who wish to improve their physical performance or individual fitness.
 Students will take part in various weight lifting programs and conditioning.
 Emphasis will be placed on correct lifting, technique, spotting, plyometrics and endurance.
 Students will practice safe, appropriate use and care of equipment and facility.